Admissions and Paying your deposit

 Yes!
-Both the Overture Online program and the Overture On-Campus experience are mandatory for all first-year students.
-Current Peabody students who are graduating in May and starting a new degree in August are also required to complete both the Overture Online program and attend the Overture On-Campus experience.
+Both the Backstage Online program and the Backstage On-Campus experience are mandatory for all first-year students.
+Current Peabody students who are graduating in May and starting a new degree in August are also required to complete both the Backstage Online program and attend the Backstage On-Campus experience.
 Returning students should continue to check their JHU email accounts for information about returning to a new degree program.

-Prior to arriving to campus, students are required to complete the Overture Online program, which students should access using the JHU Blackboard portal.
-Overture Online outlines the required next steps students must complete before their arrival.
-Please note students who have not completed the Overture Online program will not be permitted to move into the residence halls or attend any orientation programs or classes.
+Prior to arriving to campus, students are required to complete the Backstage Online program, which students should access using the admitted student portal.
+Backstage Online outlines the required next steps students must complete before their arrival.
+Failure to complete Backstage Online requirements could result in students being prevented from moving in to their residence halls and registering for classes.

-The Overture On-Campus experience introduces first-year students to social, academic, professional, and wellness opportunities.
-Students will complete in-person placement testing, meet with an academic advisor, register for Fall courses, and attend valuable educational session to connect with valuable resources to make the most of their time at Peabody.
+The Backstage On-Campus experience introduces first-year students to social, academic, professional, and wellness opportunities.
+Students will complete in-person placement testing, meet with an academic advisor, register for Fall courses, and attend valuable educational sessions to connect with valuable resources to make the most of their time at Peabody.

-Students should refrain from scheduling appointments, meetings, and lessons during this timeframe (Saturday, August 17, 2019 through Sunday, August 26, 2019.
-The Overture schedule is subject to change and students are expected to participate in all required sessions.
+Students should refrain from scheduling appointments, meetings, and lessons during this timeframe.
+The Backstage schedule is subject to change and students are expected to participate in all required sessions.

 Peabody is committed to providing an exceptional scholarship and financial aid program so that we may attract the best students while helping to ensure an education that is as affordable as possible.
 Peabody Scholarships are awarded using a merit-driven, need-informed evaluation process with consideration given to the strength of the applicant’s audition balanced against the enrollment needs of the school.
 All students must submit a financial aid application.